Photo: NSF/Stephen Voss

 Dr. France A. Córdova

 National Science Foundation

-From 1993 to 1996, Córdova served as NASA's chief scientist.
-Prior to joining NASA, she was on the faculty of the Pennsylvania State University where she headed the department of astronomy and astrophysics from 1989 to 1993.
-Córdova was deputy group leader in the Earth and space sciences division at Los Alamos National Laboratory from 1988 to 1989 and staff scientist from 1979 to 1989.
-She received her Bachelor of Arts degree from Stanford University and her doctorate in physics from the California Institute of Technology in 1979.
+Prior to joining NASA, she was on the faculty of the Pennsylvania State University where she headed the department of astronomy and astrophysics.
+Córdova was also deputy group leader in the Earth and space sciences division at Los Alamos National Laboratory.
+She received her Bachelor of Arts degree from Stanford University and her doctorate in physics from the California Institute of Technology.

 More recently, Córdova served as chair of the Board of Regents of the Smithsonian Institution and on the board of trustees of Mayo Clinic.
 She also served as a member of the National Science Board (NSB), where she chaired the Committee on Strategy and Budget.
 As NSF director, she is an ex officio member of the NSB.

 Córdova's scientific contributions have been in the areas of observational and experimental astrophysics, multi-spectral research on x-ray and gamma ray sources and space-borne instrumentation.
 She has published more than 150 scientific papers.
 She was co-principal investigator for a telescope experiment that is currently flying on the satellite XMM-Newton, a cornerstone mission of the European Space Agency.